jhazla/jhazla.github.io/index.md

 The project is supported by [DAAD](https://www.daad.de/en/).

 **Visiting positions**
-If you are a postdoc or experienced researcher who is German or works in Germany, you can apply for the
+If you are a postdoc or an experienced researcher who is German or works in Germany, you can apply for the
 [Feodor Lynen Research Fellowship](https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/feodor-lynen-research-fellowship) to stay and work with me in Kigali for 6 to 24 months.
 If you are interested, please contact me by email.